-The very strong enterprise risk score is the result of a low industry risk score, and a very strong market position, reflecting the enabling legislation creating the authority and the current management structure, along with ongoing support provided by the state through the disbursements of its GGRT.
-Having been established by the state legislature in 1992, the authority coordinates the planning and financing of state and local public projects; we believe this longevity is further evidence of a sound program.
-The authority is composed of 11 members, who serve as the governing body, with an executive committee providing operational oversight and direction.
+The very strong enterprise risk score is the result of low industry risk and a very strong market position, reflecting the enabling legislation creating the authority and the current management structure, along with ongoing support provided by the state through the disbursements of its GGRT.
+Established by the state legislature in 1992, the authority coordinates the planning and financing of state and local public projects; we believe this longevity is further evidence of a sound program.
+The authority comprises 11 members, who serve as the governing body, with an executive committee providing operational oversight and direction.